 - Speeding up overall warehouse operations by minimizing manual data entry

-Role of LPN in Inbound operations
+Role of License plate numbers (LPN) in Inbound Operations

 Role of LPN in Outbound operations